jwplayer/southpaw/README.md

 * backup.time.s - The amount of time in seconds between backups
 * commit.time.s - The amount of time in seconds between full state commits
+* create.records.time.s - The amount of time spent creating denormalized record before returning to the main loop
 * create.records.trigger - Number of denormalized record create actions to queue before creating denormalized records.
 Only queues creation of records when lagging.
 * index.lru.cache.size - The number of index entries to cache in memory
 * index.write.batch.size - The number of entries each index holds in memory before flushing to the state
+* metrics.report.time.s - The amount of time in seconds between calculating and reporting metrics
+* queueing.strategy.class - When specified, allows specifying a custom QueueingStrategy class that allows finer control over how denormalized record primary keys are queued and created.
+The default behavior is that everything is put in the medium priority queue.
 * topic.lag.trigger - Southpaw will stick to a single topic until it falls below a certain lag threshold before switching to the next topic.
 This is for performance purposes.
 This option controls that threshold.

 ### RocksDB Config